 A lot happened — so many villages, towns, cold hotels, museums, tours, hikes, photos, and a few drone flights.

 Renting a Car for the Spain Road Trip

 The first month was a self-drive road trip.
 Officially, you should have an international drivers permit (IDP) if you are American.
 Since I did not realize this until it was too late, I learned that Sixt rental car agency does not request a copy of the IDP in order to rent the car.
 Phew!

 The last two weeks of my trip was by public transportation.
 The bus is cheaper than the train but also takes longer.
 I had the time, so used the bus, which is clean and runs perfectly on time.
 You can buy your tickets online (service fee charged for the convenience) or at the bus station.

 Where I Went

 After Girona (an hour north of Barcelona), I continued north until San Sebastian.
-After eating my way through pinxos, I then went west through the Pyrenees and Picos de Europa mountain ranges, all the way to Bilbao.
+After eating my way through pintxos, I then drove west through the Pyrenees and Picos de Europa mountain ranges, all the way to Bilbao.
 I visited the Guggenheim and then went south along La ruta de plata, recommended by a lovely Couchsurfing host.
-After all this driving, and to this point traveling with a travel partner (a great person, but not my preferred style), I was tired.
-Did I mention that in addition to exploring all day, I also was working?
-I can work from anywhere the wifi (pronounced wee-fee in Spanish), so early each morning or late each night, I worked.
+This took me through Seville and many other really cool places, including Ronda and los pueblos blancos.

 Getting Off the Beaten Path